cherti/remarkable-cli-tooling/README.md

 # remarkable CLI tooling

 This repository provides a couple of tools that provide easy direct interaction with a [reMarkable paper tablet](https://remarkable.com) via the shell.
-It doesn't require internet, the cloud or a remarkable account, it just works over ssh via a USB-cable connection (or local Wifi, if configured and enabled).
+It doesn't require internet, the cloud or a remarkable account, it just works over ssh via a USB-cable connection (or local Wifi, if configured and enabled, although [additional steps may be necessary](https://www.reddit.com/r/RemarkableTablet/comments/edozpq/howto_access_the_web_interface_via_ssh/)).

 *This software is not endorsed by reMarkable AS nor are any guarantees provided regarding suitability and correct functionality, use at your own risk.*

-All scripts are currently tested with software version 2.9.1.217.
+All scripts are currently tested with software versions:

+  * 2.9.1.217
+  * 2.10.3.379

 ## Summary

   * `resync.py`: push documents to or pull documents from the reMarkable
   * `reclean.py`: cleanup deleted documents on the reMarkable (necessary if the cloud is not used)
-  * `resign.py`: temporarily transfer documents to the reMarkable to put a signature
+  * `resign.py`: temporarily transfer documents to the reMarkable to put a signature, and pull them again once it's done

 ## resync.py